IQRAFARHEENS/DATA-VISUALIZATION-BAIL504-LAB-PROGRAMS-5TH-SEM-VTU/Program-01-Tableau-Basics/README.md

 1. Click on the **Global_Sales axis** (or the small sort icon that appears on the toolbar/axis).
 2. Choose **Sort Descending** so genres with the highest sales appear first.
-3. Observe how Action/Sports genres typically top the chart.
+3. Observe how Action/Sports genres typically top the chart. **{Reference 5-global-sales-by-genre-sorted.png and 6-sort-genre-by-global-sales.png}**

 ---